 - ½ tsp ghee

-- Soak mosur in water for 2 hours.
+- First, make dal'er bora.
+For that, soak mosur dal in water for 2 hours.

-- Peel the raw papaya and cut them into small squares 5mm thick (watch the video for details).
+- Peel the raw papaya and slice them into small squares, about 5-mm thick.

 - In a saucepan boil the papaya with salt and water for 8 minutes.
 We'll use this water later, so take the exact quantity.